osodevops/openshift-confluent/okd/install.md

 The `openshift-install` command presents a Golang-based ncurses menu system to allow you to build the architecture.

 Execute and follow - the `>` character is the cursor with which to select items.
 You need to give the `--dir DIRNAME` parameter.
-This `DIRNAME` will be where the TF state file for the cluster will be kept, as well as the initial `kubeconfig` and the `kubeadmin` user password is kept, among other things like logs. **KEEP THIS DIR SAFE**.
+This `DIRNAME` will be where the TF state file for the cluster will be kept, as well as the initial `kubeconfig` and the `kubeadmin` user password is kept, among other things like logs.
+It is best practice to name this dir the same as the cluster name. **KEEP THIS DIR SAFE**.

 **NOTE**